CiscoDevNet/sdwan-devops/README.md

 # SDWAN DevOps

 This repo contains a set of tools to automate workflows and build CI/CD pipelines for Cisco SDWAN.

+> Note: The tools in this repo only work from a Unix environment with Docker (e.g. Linux, MacOS, etc.) due to issues with Ansible and file permissions mapping between Windows and the Linux container used in `play.sh`.
+WSL2 may fix this issue and we will revisit when WSL2 is released.

 ## Installation